ME-ICA/template-package/README.md

 The default configuration uses CircleCI and make to manage testing.
 After tests are run, code coverage information is pushed to CodeCov.
-CircleCI will also build the documentation as part of CI, and an artifact redirector is necessary to view the rendered documentation from each PR easily.
+CircleCI will also build the documentation as part of CI, and an artifact redirector (`circleci-artifacts-redirector`) is necessary to view the rendered documentation from each PR easily.

 ### Versioning with versioneer